MansM/mansm.github.io/_drafts/2015-12-01-scaling-your-dockerized-webapplication.md

 The consul server is the consul-server container made by gliderlabs, to start it:

 {% highlight bash %}
-docker run --rm -p 8500:8500 gliderlabs/consul-server -bootstrap
+docker run --rm --name consul -p 8500:8500 gliderlabs/consul-server -bootstrap
 {% endhighlight %}

-to view the consul server ui, you can browse to the docker ip:8500, you can locate the ip with running the command:
+to view the consul server ui, you can browse to the docker_ip:8500, you can locate the ip with running the command:
 {% highlight bash %}
 docker-machine ip default
 {% endhighlight %}